061375/Image-Manipulation/README.md

 This program has a base class to import images and get data.

+#### Note: This uses import and threfore needs to be run in a server environment or you will get a CORS error

 The first sub class ReduceColors does just that.

 The first feature I added was an algorithm that finds the nearest color.